RocketCommunicationsInc/grm-equipment-react/README.md

 - From shell:

-  `npm run cy:e2e` or `npm run cy:component` Will go through all the respective tests
+  `npm run cy:unit` or `npm run cy:component` Will go through all the respective tests